Back

 Fringe Benefits: Dental Insurance, Disability Insurance, Health Insurance, Licensing Exam Release Time, Life Insurance, Professional Development Time, Sick Leave, Vacation

-Other Fringe Benefits (not indicated above): ?
-Vison coverage with contribution by Intern. ?
-Life Insurance. ?
-Accidental Death and Dismemberment. ?
-Long Term Disability. ?
-Short Term Disability with contribution by Intern. ?
-Critical illness with contribution by Intern. ?
-Additional Supplemental Life with contribution by Intern. ?
+Other Fringe Benefits (not indicated above): Vison coverage with contribution by Intern.
+Life Insurance.
+Accidental Death and Dismemberment.
+Long Term Disability.
+Short Term Disability with contribution by Intern.
+Critical illness with contribution by Intern.
+Additional Supplemental Life with contribution by Intern.
 Additional Death and Dismemberment with contribution by Intern.
-Professional liability Insurance paid for by Liberty healthcare
+Professional liability Insurance paid for by Liberty healthcare 9 paid holidays (in addition to 180 hours vacation/sick time) Reimbursement for required professional licensure (Associate Licensed Sex Offender Provider) Reimbursement for required professional organization membership (Association for the Treatment of Sexual Abuse)

-Brief description of the typical work day for an intern at this training site A typical day will include two to three group sessions, a one to two hour meeting, individual resident contact, and documentation.
+Brief description of the typical work day for an intern at this training site A typical day will include two to three group sessions, a one to two-hour staff meeting, 1 hour of individual supervision, one to two individual resident contacts (15-20 minutes each), and documentation.
+Interns co-facilitate a total of nine 90-minute group sessions per week, which are scheduled according to the needs of their assigned treatment team.

 Does this site have practicum psychology students on site?
 No